-Python is a dynamically typed language (it means that you don’t have to declare exact types while declaring a variable – a good and a bad thing – asĀ usually, there isn’t anything just good or just bad).
+Python is a dynamically typed language.
+It basically means that you don’t have to declare exact types while declaring a variable.
+A very good and a very bad thing.
+As usually, there isn’t anything just good or just bad.

 Some cons of Python